jameswettenhall/java-npm-gradle-integration-example/README.md

 Here it's important to make sure the process started by such task exits with a proper status code, i.e. `0` for success and `non-0` for failure - we don't want our Gradle build pass smoothly ignoring JavaScript tests blowing up.
-In our example it's enough to set `CI` environment variable - the `Jest` testing platform (default for create-react-app) is going to behave correctly.
+In our example it's enough to set `CI` environment variable - the `vitest` testing platform is going to behave correctly.

 ```groovy
 String testsExecutedMarkerName = "${projectDir}/.tests.executed"